shantoroy/shantoroy.github.io/_posts/2023-02-17-simple-chat-application-using-python-zeromq.md

 ## Concluding Remarks
 This is not a full-functional chat application.
 I just wanted to explore zeroMQ and the first thing came to mind was a chat application as this library provides messaging system across distributed systems.

 That's all for today!
-Cheers!!! :sunglasses:
+Cheers!!! 😎
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDMyMzIwODgsOTM3MDc2MjNdfQ==
+eyJoaXN0b3J5IjpbMTY1ODIwODY5Nyw5MzcwNzYyM119
 -->